 Family Budget Categories

-Before we dive into the outline for a good budget, let’s take a look at some percentages of where most families spend their money to give you an overview:
+Before we dive into the outline for a reasonable budget, let's take a look at some percentages of where most families spend their money to give you an overview:

 Get on the Same Page as Your Partner

-It’s also important to get everyone in the family on board.
+It's also essential to get everyone in the family on board.

 The more inclusive your budget is, the more likely it is to work well for your family.
 Include every family member who is old enough to understand.
-A budget affects everyone, and it’s a good idea to listen to input from other members of the family.
+A budget affects everyone, and it's a good idea to listen to input from other family members.